chris-prener/biscale/README.md

 ![](man/figures/biscale.001.jpeg)

-In addition to support for two-by-two, three-by-three, and four-by-four maps, the package also supports four methods for calculating breaks for bivariate maps.
+In addition to support for two-by-two, three-by-three, and four-by-four maps, the package also supports a range of methods for calculating breaks for bivariate maps.

 ## What’s New in v1.0.0.9000?